Nobody fucks with the Jesus. - Jesus

 Hollywood, TV, books, newspapers, the Internet - this vast, buzzing conglomeration of ceaseless messaging exists only to reinforce stereotypes and spread lies.
 Culture warriors battle for territories of your mental world in a bid to channel your thoughts and behaviors to suit their nefarious schemes.
 While you're distracted, your doom is being prepared.
 It's a Renaissance of the Arts!

-But it wasn't always this way: long ago, when your parents were young, the world was a much more boring place to live.
+But it wasn't always this way: long, long ago, when my parents were young, the world was a much more boring place to live.
 There were only three channels on the TV, movies were really lame, there were hardly any magazines (none with naked chicks), and nobody except a few bigshots owned a computer.
 It was a ticky-tacky nightmare!

 So they decided to have a Revolution in Consciousness, which led to all kinds of crazy new ideas, and angry shouting at the stupid old people, who decided to run off and play golf, surrendering the country they saved from the Nazis to a bunch of freaks.
 A mad dash ensued to explore every limit of the possible and the acceptable, and to challenge existing authority and the legitimacy of existing ideals.
 New ideals were born and new missions declared, such as saving the Earth from evil white men, or selling as much fast food as humanly possible.